 If you want to use the vouchers for a boost then you simply head to the Clubcard website and use them to pay for whichever offer you select.
 You can’t part pay, so you need the full amount of points to get the deal.

-From 7th to 26th May 2019 you’ll be able to use your Clubcard to gain extra savings on groceries in-store and online.
-This is to mark 100 years of Tesco and it’s the first time we’ve seen special discounts for being a member of the scheme (unless you count the odd voucher in the post).
+In May 2019 Tesco let you use your Clubcard to gain extra savings on groceries in-store and online.
+This was to mark 100 years of Tesco and it was the first time we’ve seen special discounts for being a member of the scheme (unless you count the odd voucher in the post).

 My best Tesco Clubcard deals

 The key when working out if it’s a decent deal is simple.
 Can you get the same product on discount elsewhere?
 If you can then you need to compare whether the Clubcard Boost is actually any good.
 The best boosts are therefore on things which you rarely find at a lower price.
-Sadly, my top pick of Red Spotted Hanky which let you book train tickets was removed in January 2019 but there are still some decent options.
+Sadly, my top pick of Red Spotted Hanky which let you book train tickets was removed in January 2019 and Uber followed in July this year – but there are still some decent options.

 There are hundreds of options, so I’ve scanned through them to find my seven best uses.

-After more ways to save on Uber?
-Watch my vlog
+After more ways to save on NOW TV?
+Read my NOW TV deals page here.

 Fancy pay less when going to the zoo?
 A theme park?
 Museum?
 All these are available at a discount.